Europe with autistic children

 More country guides are added regularly as we continue exploring.
 Sometimes, you will see a note that says “coming soon” beside an article name or title and this indicates that it is a planned post and should be live on the website before you know it.

-Practical Travel Tips for Europe with Autistic Children
+Practical travel tips for Europe with autistic children

 • Consider trains over short-haul flights where possible.
 European rail journeys often allow more movement, fewer security stressors and clearer boarding processes.

 • Build in recovery days.
 Even the most beautiful European cities can be intense.
 Schedule parks, quiet cafés and unstructured time.
+Use my guide to finding play parks anywhere to learn about the best app to find a playground anywhere in the world.

 • Book accommodation strategically.
 Apartments with kitchens and separate sleeping spaces can dramatically reduce stress.